This page was updated on 19 February 2021

 I’ve got a single-use face mask, how do I dispose of it?

 Single-use face masks must be disposed of safely.
-Please dispose of your used masks in the labelled waste bins located at campus entry points.
+Please dispose of your used masks in the waste bins located on campus.

 What’s the correct way to wear a face covering?